-As the name suggests may, your adjustable beds may be adjusted to several different positions.
+As the name suggests, adjustable beds may be adjusted to several positions.
 For people with certain types of back problems, sleeping on an adjustable bed that is at a slight incline may be comfortable, with the upper body positioned higher up than the lower body (as when sitting in a recliner) and some support under the knees to bend the knees at a slight angle.

-Combining upper body incline and knee support can help take some of the stress off the lower back.
-Provided that the patient is comfortable sleeping in this manner through the night, this position can support the spine’s curves and relieve pressure on the entire body.
+Combining upper body incline and knee support can help relieve stress from the lower back.
+Provided the patient is comfortable sleeping throughout the night, this position can support the spine’s curves and ease pressure on the entire body.

 In addition, after having low back surgery, some patients feel that an adjustable bed is more comfortable than a flat mattress.
-Like most choices when it comes to mattresses, this is largely a matter of personal preference.
+Like most choices for mattresses, this is primarily a matter of personal preference.

-Adjustable beds can be more a medical choice of bed or a lifestyle one.
+Adjustable beds can be more of a medical choice of bed or a lifestyle one.

-You can buy one to watch TV in that extra bit of comfort or to help relieve some of the aches, pains, or other health problems that you may start to suffer as you grow older.
+You can buy one to watch TV in that extra bit of comfort or to help relieve some of the aches, pains, or other health problems you may suffer as you age.
 It’s a question of knowing what you’re buying and how to choose the right bed.
-This guide looks in-depth at adjustable beds so you can make the decisions you need to before you buy, starting with why you might consider buying one.
+This guide looks in-depth at adjustable beds so you can make the decisions before you buy, starting with why you might consider buying one.

 Potential benefits of an adjustable bed

-Basically, an adjustable bed has the potential to help anyone who feels more comfortable in an inclined position (such as sitting on a recliner with the feet up) rather than when lying on a regular flat mattress.
-The following provides a few examples of certain back conditions and how an inclined position in an adjustable bed can sometimes help the patient feel more comfortable.
+An adjustable bed can help anyone who feels more comfortable in an inclined position (such as sitting on a recliner with the feet up) rather than lying on a regular flat mattress.
+The following provides examples of certain back conditions and how an inclined position in an adjustable bed can sometimes help the patient feel more comfortable.

 Degenerative spondylolisthesis.
-For some people with degenerative spondylolisthesis, sleeping in a reclining position with support under the knees can reduce some of the pain discomforts in the lower back, making it easier to sleep through the night.
+For some people with degenerative spondylolisthesis, sleeping in a reclining position with support under the knees can reduce pain and discomfort in the lower back, making it easier to sleep through the night.

 Osteoarthritis.
-Individuals with osteoarthritis in the spine, or facet joint arthritis, often wake up feeling quite stiff and sore in the morning.
-Sleeping on an adjustable bed may provide better support and decrease irritation by minimizing joint compression.
+Individuals with osteoarthritis in the spine, or facet joint arthritis, often feel stiff and sore in the morning.
+Sleeping on an adjustable bed may provide better support and decrease irritation by minimising joint compression.

 Spinal stenosis.
-People with spinal stenosis most often feel more comfortable when bending forward instead of standing up straight.
-Likewise, sleeping on a flat mattress can sometimes be less comfortable for people with this condition than sleeping in the reclining position, such as that afforded by an adjustable bed.
+People with spinal stenosis often feel more comfortable bending forward instead of standing straight.
+Likewise, sleeping on a flat mattress can sometimes be less comfortable for people with this condition than sleeping in a reclining position, such as that afforded by an adjustable bed.
 The patient’s preference should determine the choice of bed and mattress.

-It is important to remember that the patient’s personal preference for sleep comfort and back support should ultimately determine which type of bed or mattress is best.
-There is no single type of bed or mattress that works for all patients, and there is no real medical evidence that supports that an adjustable bed is a preferable option.
-The bottom line is that whichever bed or mattress allows a patient to sleep comfortably and without additional pain or stiffness is the best choice for that individual.
+Remembering the patient’s preference for sleep comfort and back support should determine which bed or mattress is best.
+There is no single type of bed or mattress that works for all patients, and there is no actual medical evidence that supports that an adjustable bed is a preferable option.
+The bottom line is that whichever bed or mattress allows a patient to sleep comfortably without additional pain or stiffness is the best choice for that individual.

 Why should you buy an adjustable bed?

-Adjustable beds are a lifestyle choice if you’re looking for that extra comfort.
-You can position to sit up and watch TV at just the right angle for you.
+Adjustable beds are a lifestyle choice if you want extra comfort.
+You can position yourself to sit up and watch TV at just the right angle for you.
 You don’t have to worry about propping yourself up constantly.

-It’s not just comfort that adjustable beds offer, though.
-If you’re suffering from sciatica, backache or circulatory problems, or having difficulty with your breathing, an adjustable bed can really help.
-Acid reflux and snoring are two examples of problems to which an adjustable bed can provide a solution.
+It’s not just the comfort that adjustable beds offer, though.
+If you’re suffering from sciatica, backache, circulatory problems, or difficulty breathing, an adjustable bed can help.
+Acid reflux and snoring are two issues to which an adjustable bed can provide a solution.

-Besides offering comfort and the chance of better sleep, bed features such as massage units lend even more to the therapeutic function adjustable beds can perform.
-As we get older and struggle to get in and out of bed, adjustable beds can make the task safer.
+Besides offering comfort and the chance of better sleep, the bed features such as massage units lend even more to the therapeutic function adjustable beds can perform.
+Adjustable beds can make the task safer as we age and struggle to get in and out of bed.

 Sleeping in an adjustable bed

-Adjustable beds give you the freedom to sleep comfortably in the position you choose.
-More importantly, they allow you to sleep in the best position for your spine (the spine isn’t flat; it’s naturally curved) and enjoy the right support.
+Adjustable beds allow you to sleep comfortably in your chosen position.
+More importantly, they will enable you to sleep in the best place for your spine (the spine isn’t flat; it’s naturally curved) and enjoy the proper support.

 On an adjustable bed, you can sleep in the following positions:

-- On your side: Adjusting the top and bottom sections of your bed will allow you to align it correctly with your spine and sleep comfortably on your side.
-The position will relieve pressure on the hips and other areas.
+- On your side: Adjusting your bed’s top and bottom sections will allow you to align it correctly with your spine and rest comfortably on your side.
+The position will relieve pressure on your hips and other areas.
 If you suffer from acid reflux, sleep in a good position.

 - Contour position: This position relaxes the body.
-The head is elevated slightly, but the feet more so, creating a contour shape that allows you to adopt a fetal position, only this is on your back and not on your side.
+The head is elevated slightly, but the feet more so, creating a contour shape that allows you to adopt a fetal position, only on your back and not your side.
 This position of the bed supports the whole body evenly.

-- Feet raised only: This is the perfect position if you’ve been on your feet all day or if you have swollen legs or feet.
-The position directs fluid away from your feet, which gives you temporary relief.
+- Feet raised only: This is the perfect position if you’ve been on your feet all day or have swollen legs or feet.
+The position directs fluid away from your feet, relieving you temporarily.

 The main features of an adjustable bed

-As you might have guessed, an adjustable bed isn’t just a regular bed and has a special set of features.
+As you might have guessed, an adjustable bed isn’t just a regular bed with unique features.
 Expect to find the following on an adjustable bed: